 Mangifera indica is commonly known as Mango.
 It is also called “King of Fruits” because of its nutrients value, taste, fragrance, religious connection and most importantly the health promoting qualities.
 This fruit has been cultivated for over 4000 years and originated from Indo-Burma region in northeastern India.
 Mango is one of the most important tropical and sub-tropical crops grown in various countries across the world more significantly in south and southeast Asian countries like India, China, Pakistan, Bangladesh, Thailand, Malaysia, Indonesia, African countries like Niger, Senegal, Ivory coast, Brazil, tropical Australia, Mexico and USA (Nirmal Kumar et al, 2019).

-Mango is the “National fruit of India”, and India is the largest producers of mangos, contributing to 50% of total mango production around the world with 1500 varieties cultivated, all having unique taste and flavour.
-India Ranks Ist in mango consumption in the world with total 20.6 million MT (Year- 2020) or 45% of the global production area under mango production in India is 2, 60,000 Hectares (National Horticulture Board.
-2019-20) which is 40% of all fruits cultivated 95% of India’s mango fruit exports are the Middle East countries like UAE, Dubai, Oman only 5% are to USA, UK, Europe, Japan, Hong Kong.
+Mango is the “National fruit of India”, and India is the largest producers of mangos, contributing to 50 per cent of total mango production around the world with 1500 varieties cultivated, all having unique taste and flavour.
+India Ranks Ist in mango consumption in the world with total 20.6 million MT (Year- 2020) or 45 per cent of the global production area under mango production in India is 2, 60,000 Hectares (National Horticulture Board.
+2019-20) which is 40 per cent of all fruits cultivated 95 per cent of India’s mango fruit exports are the Middle East countries like UAE, Dubai, Oman only 5 per cent are to USA, UK, Europe, Japan, Hong Kong.

 Mango is an indehiscent type of fruit, known as “Drupe”, which can be grown under both tropical and subtropical climates, that’s why it is also called “Mother of all Tropical Fruits”.
 Mango grows best in well-drained soil with loamy texture, having a pH of 5.5-7.5, mango requires copious water supply during 3 to 4 years after plantation and twice a week during fruiting season.
 The ideal temperature for mangoes during the day is 24°C- 30°C and at night 18°C -24°C with high humidity.
 Mango is a rich source of variety of vitamins and minerals such as Beta carotene, Vitamin C, choline, Vitamin A and K, folate and magnesium.
 It is also high in fiber which is good for digestive tract.
 The greatest months for Mango growth in India are April through July.
 May through July is the busiest month for mango Processing (Mishra and Singh 2023).